TomerElal/StockPredictor/README.md

 - It is possible to display share prices of different time ranges, from the last trading day to several years back.
 - A very convenient interface for operating and maintaining a preferred watch list of stocks.
 - Detailed description of each stock's company.

-## Installation
-IOS : The "Expo Go" application must be installed from the App Store, copy the following link to the search bar on the iPhone and the application will open automatically. link IOS - exp://u.expo.dev/update/f7d14b71-72fc-4122-a2c6-4ac531f50adf Android : The "Expo Go" application must be installed from the Google Play Store.
-Inside the expo app copy the following link and you will be directed to Stock Predictor immediately. link Android - exp://u.expo.dev/update/0b615831-8fef-4b8a-b886-f6b7e5efc020 you can also scan the following QR codes (left for IOS) :

-## Extensions
-In the future, interactivity between users will also be added - for example stock rating or stock prediction rating.
-A feature can be added later that will allow the user to simulate investments with virtual money and thus simulate for him the profits/losses that his investment choices would have yielded.
-In this way, it is also possible to simulate the quality of the forecast that the application performs for each stock.
-It should be noted that this feature will require the storage of a lot of data, which means that each user will have to make an initial registration for the application, and DataBase servers will be needed for the purpose of saving and storing all the data.

 ## Technologies & Libraries
 - *Expo tech* for mobile developers: The application was developed with the help of the React-Native library, which provides a convenient and efficient environment for developing mobile applications for